-Masala y Maiz, Pujol and various other of the city's top tables source their produce from Yolcan, an educational organic farm in Xochimilco — a system of canals in the city's south known more for their booze cruises than for their ancient "chinampero" farming culture.
-The team at Yolcan is pushing to preserve these ancient farming methods, while catering their crop yields directly to the needs of Mexico City's hottest chefs.
-Aside from filling regular produce orders, Yolcan also hosts farm-to-table dining experiences on its chinampa and runs a CSA. –Elspeth Velten
+Masala y Maiz, Pujol, and various others listed as the city's top tables source their produce from Yolcan, an educational organic farm in Xochimilco.
+There is a system of canals in the city's southern area known more for their booze cruises than for their ancient "chinampero" farming culture.
+The team at Yolcan is pushing to preserve these ancient farming methods while catering their crop yields directly to the needs of Mexico City's hottest chefs.
+Aside from filling regular produce orders, Yolcan also hosts farm-to-table dining experiences on its chinampa and runs a CSA.

 Best for Your Sweet Tooth: New York City